Fordyce, Arkansas: Education

-The town was once segregated with separate public schools, the one for white children was the Fordyce Grammar School and the school for black children was the J. E. Wallace Elementary School.
 Public education is provided by the Fordyce School District.
 The city and surrounding area is served by and elementary, middle and Fordyce High School.
 The school's athletic teams are the Redbugs.

+The town was once segregated with separate public schools, the one for white children was the Fordyce Grammar School and the school for black children was the J. E. Wallace Elementary School.

 Notable people

 The town of Fordyce and Dallas County have the highest number of inductees into the Arkansas Sports Hall of Fame in the state.